bkloppenborg/bkloppenborg.github.io/_posts/2019-06-15-restic-backup-linux-clients.md

 I store these files in the `~/local/restic` directory; however, you can place them where ever convenient.

-Create a `~/local/restic/restic-env.sh` with tNEXT                         LEFT     LAST                         PASSED     UNIT                ACTIVATES
+Create a `~/local/restic/restic-env.sh` with the following content:
-Mon 2019-06-17 00:00:00 MDT  13h left Mon 2019-06-10 00:00:40 MDT  6 days ago restic-weekly.timer restic-weekly.service
-he following content:

     REST_USER="rest_username"
     REST_PASS="some_awesome_password"